didim99/witrn-ui/README.md

 # WITRN UI

-This simple utility demonstrates Proof of Concept for reading data from modern WITRN USB-meters such as U3, A2 and A2L.
+This simple utility demonstrates Proof of Concept for reading data from modern WITRN USB-meters such as U3, U3L, A2, and C4 (tested).
+A2L and C4L can also be supported theoretically but I don't have hardware for testing.
 Is there no any *UI* yet, but it is possible in the future.

 ---